Royal question

 The royal question (question royale; Koningskwestie) was a major political crisis in Belgium that lasted from 1945 to 1951, coming to a head between March and August 1950.
-The question at stake surrounded whether King Leopold III could return to the country and resume his constitutional role amid allegations that his actions during World War II had been contrary to the provisions of the Belgian Constitution.
+The question at stake surrounded whether King Leopold III could return to Belgium and resume his constitutional role amid allegations that his actions during World War II had been contrary to the provisions of the Belgian Constitution.
 The crisis brought Belgium to the brink of a civil war.
-It was eventually resolved by the abdication of Leopold in favour of his son King Baudouin in 1951.
+It was eventually resolved by the abdication of Leopold in favour of his son Prince Baudouin in 1951.

-The crisis emerged from the division between Leopold and his Government, led by Prime Minister Hubert Pierlot, during the German invasion of 1940.
-Leopold, who was suspected of authoritarian sympathies, had taken command of the Belgian Army at the outbreak of war.
-Considering his constitutional position as commander-in-chief to take precedence over his civil role as head of state, he refused to leave his army and join the Belgian government in exile in France.
-Leopold's refusal to obey the Government marked a constitutional crisis and, after negotiating the surrender to the Germans on 28 May 1940, was widely condemned.
-Shortly before the Allies liberated the country in 1944, he was deported to Germany by the Nazis.
+The crisis emerged from the division between Leopold and his Government, led by Prime Minister Hubert Pierlot, during the German invasion in May 1940.
+Leopold, who was suspected of authoritarian sympathies, had assumed command of the Belgian Army at the outbreak of war.
+Considering his constitutional position as commander-in-chief to take precedence over his civil role as head of state, he refused to leave his defeated troops and join the Belgian government in exile in France.
+Leopold's refusal to obey the Government marked a constitutional crisis and he was widely condemned after negotiating his army's surrender on 28 May 1940.
+He spent most of the occupation under house arrest in German-occupied Belgium.
+Shortly before the Allies liberated the country in 1944, Leopold was deported to Germany by the Nazis.

 With Belgium liberated but the King still in captivity, Leopold was declared officially "unable to rule" in accordance with the constitution and his brother, Prince Charles, Count of Flanders, was elected regent.
 The country was divided along political lines over whether Leopold could ever return to his functions, and with a dominantly left-wing government in Belgium, Leopold went into exile in Switzerland.
 In 1950, a national referendum was organised by a new centre-right government to decide on whether Leopold could return.
 Although the result was a victory for the Leopoldists, it produced a strong regional split between Flanders, which was broadly in favour of the King's return, and Brussels and Wallonia which generally opposed it.
 Leopold's return to Belgium in July 1950 was greeted with widespread protests in Wallonia and a general strike.
 The unrest culminated in the killing of four workers by police on 30 July.
 With the situation fast deteriorating, on 1 August 1950 Leopold announced his intention to abdicate.
 After a transition period, he formally abdicated in favour of Baudouin in July 1951.